Treatment of Gastric and Esophageal Movement Disorder - Achalasia and Poem Procedure

 • Hiccups, belching (less common symptoms).

-What are the complications of achlasia?
+What are the complications of achalasia?

 • Weight loss and malnutrition.